Variational Poisson Denoising via Augmented Lagrangian Methods: Introduction

+The suggested safeguarded augmented Lagrangian method is then applied to the numerical solution of \eqref{eq:VPD} as well as its reformulation with affine constraints.
+As the latter is guaranteed to possess Lagrange multipliers at its minimizers, we also apply to it the classical augmented Lagrangian method (i.e., we abstain from safeguarding) with a constant penalty parameter which is reasonable due to the analysis in \cite{Rockafellar1973}.
+We compare these three numerical approaches by means of several different test instances and document the results.

 The paper is organized in the following way.
-We begin with some notation and preliminary statements in \cref{sec:notation}.
-The safeguarded augmented Lagrangian method is stated and analyzed in \cref{sec:ALM}, where we consider nonsmooth problems with finitely many inequality constraints, a general operator equation (representing, e.g., a partial differential equation), as well as an abstract convex constraint set such that the associated augmented Lagrangian subproblems can be solved up to approximate global optimality.
-This requirement is particularly reasonable for convex problems.
-The application of this method to the variational Poisson denoising problem and the sparse control problem, which we view as the main contributions of this paper, are discussed in \cref{sec:denoising,sec:sparse_control}, respectively.
+In the remainder of this introductory section, we comment on the notation which will be used throughout the paper.
+The safeguarded augmented Lagrangian method of our interest is stated and analyzed in \cref{sec:ALM}, where we consider nonsmooth problems with finitely many inequality constraints, a general operator equation (representing, e.g., a partial differential equation), as well as an abstract constraint set such that the associated augmented Lagrangian subproblems can be solved up to approximate global optimality. \cref{sec:experiments} is dedicated to the numerical solution of the Poisson denoising model with the aid of augmented Lagrangian methods.
+In \cref{sec:reformulation}, we derive a reformulation of \eqref{eq:VPD} which merely possesses (finitely many) affine inequality constraints.
+The implementation of our experiments, the exploited subproblem solver, and the way we are documenting our results are discussed in \cref{sec:denoising_implementation,sec:denoising_SGD,sec:documentation}, respectively, before the numerical performance of augmented Lagrangian methods when applied to \eqref{eq:VPD} and its reformulation is illustrated and compared based on several different test instances in \cref{sec:denoising_numerical_results}.
 We conclude with some final remarks in \cref{sec:conclusions}.